 If you don’t know how to segment a grapefruit, don’t worry!
 We’ll show you how!
-Pop over to this post to see how to segment a grapefruit, I promise it’s super easy!
-You’ll have this basic culinary technique down in no time and you’ll look like a real pro.
+Pop over to our How to Segment a Grapefruit post to see how to segment a grapefruit, I promise it’s super easy!
+You'll have this basic culinary technique down in no time and you'll look like a real pro.

 Make use of those Grapefruit peels!

 There are so many great things you can do with grapefruit peels, I hate to see them go to waste!
 I love to throw them in a pitcher of water and make a super fresh infused water.

 Pro Tip: Add some mint with those grapefruit peels and ooohhh, that flavor is refreshing!

 You can also use the peels to make candied peels, just like you can make candied lemon peels.
 Or zest the peels and save it to add into smoothies or salad dressings!

 You May Also Like These Other Fresh Salad Ideas: